About income protection insurance

 This is simply where the cover will pay out for most things, however, your exclusion will not payout.
 Exclusions can also vary from one insurer to another so it is worth checking a few different companies if you are offered this.

-Will income protection payout?
+Will income protection insurance payout?

 According to recent statistics from the Association of British Insurers (ABI), in 2019 there were (individual and group income protection):